Inflation Accounting: Definition

-In June 1969, the APB of the AICPA recommended that supplementary statements should be appended to the annual accounts of companies so as to disclose the effect of general price level changes on the financial position.
+In June 1969, the Accounting Principles Board (APB) of the American Institute of Certified Public Accountants (AICPA) recommended that supplementary statements should be appended to the annual accounts of companies so as to disclose the effect of general price level changes on the financial position.

-Inflation accounting seeks to incorporate realism into financial statements by adjusting them, so as to reflect in a true and fair manner the financial performance and the position of an enterprise in a particular period.
+Inflation accounting seeks to incorporate realism into financial statements by adjusting them so as to reflect, in a true and fair manner, the financial performance and the position of an enterprise over a particular period.

-The balance sheet prepared at a point of time includes some items such as cash, debtors, etc., that are stated at current purchasing power; others such as inventory, are stated in monetary units that reflect the purchasing power of the recent past.
+The balance sheet, which is prepared for a specific point in time, includes items such as cash and debtors that are stated at current purchasing power.
+Other items, such as inventory, are stated in monetary units that reflect the purchasing power of the recent past.

 Objectives of Inflation Accounting

-(iv).
-To improve decision making in the organization.
+- To improve decision-making in the organization

-Further, Inflation-adjusted information helps decision-makers in the following ways:
+Furthermore, inflation-adjusted information helps decision-makers in the following ways:

 Methods of Accounting for Inflation

-- Current Cost Accounting (CCA)
+- Current cost accounting (CCA) method

 Inflation and Productivity Measurement

-Productivity = Sales Revenue / No. of Employees
+Productivity = Sales revenue / No. of employees

-intensification of Budgeting
+Intensification of Budgeting

-As a result of Inflation, the preparation of budgets by the organization may need to be intensified, to achieve more effective use of existing resources.
+As a result of inflation, the preparation of budgets by an organization may need to be intensified.
+This can help to achieve more effective use of existing resources.

-Inflation and Dividend Policy In a period of inflation, the Board of Directors must make sure that they are mainly distributing current earnings as dividends.
+In a period of inflation, the board of directors must ensure that they are mainly distributing current earnings as dividends.
 During inflation, earlier costs may have been matched against revenues, with the result that net income is higher than what it would otherwise be.

 Limitations of Inflation Accounting

-Financial statements prepared on the historical cost basis do not, as a rule, depict the real state of affairs of the organization.
-The figures presented in the Financial Statement do not reflect present-day values.
+Financial statements prepared on a historical cost basis do not, as a rule, depict the real state of affairs of the organization.
+This is because the figures presented in such financial statements are not reflective of present-day values.

-- It is based on actual events and data.
+- Based on actual events and data

-- It is widely used and understood by all.
+- Widely used and understood by all

-- Manipulation of accounting records is difficult under historical costs.
+- Manipulation of accounting records is difficult under historical costs